German troop reinforcements arrive in Lithuania amid Russia tensions | DW | 14.02.2022

 On Twitter, Lithuania's Ministry of Defense thanked its NATO allies "for their commitment to deterrence and collective strength."

-This newest round of Bundeswehr soldiers includes artillery soldiers, reconnaissance specialists, medics as well as nuclear and biological warfare specialists.
+This newest round of Bundeswehr personell includes artillery soldiers, reconnaissance specialists, medics as well as nuclear and biological warfare specialists.

 ar/wmr (AFP, Reuters